-1. Roebling Bridge Site: the riverbank and greenspaces from the Licking River, under the Roebling Suspension Bridge to Madison Avenue Turnabout - meet at the north end of Greenup Street, under the Suspension Bridge
+1. Roebling Bridge Site: the riverbank and greenspaces from the Licking River, under the Roebling Suspension Bridge to Madison Avenue Turnabout and West to Clay Wade Baily Bridge.
+(Meet at the north end of Greenup Street, under the Suspension Bridge).

-3. Licking River Greenway Trails - meet at the LRG trail head at Clayton Meyer Park (intersection of Thomas St & Glenway Ave).
+3. Licking River Greenway Trails at the Licking River Greenway: trail head is at Clayton Meyer Park (meet at intersection of Thomas St & Glenway Ave).

 River Sweep is an event organized by the Ohio River Valley Water Sanitation Commission, an interstate water pollution agency for the Ohio River Valley, along with environmental protection and natural resource agencies from Illinois, Indiana, Ohio, Kentucky, West Virginia, and Pennsylvania

 Dress appropriately: recent rainfall means mud